10 Solutions to Fix Windows Explorer Has Stopped Working Error

 Solution 4: Disable Thumbnails

-If sometimes the Windows Explorer has stopped working error caused by the corruption of opening the image files, that might be a problem corresponding to the thumbnail issue, we can try to disable the thumbnails to fix the error.
+If sometimes the Internet Explorer has stopped working error caused by the corruption of opening the image files, that might be a problem corresponding to the thumbnail issue, we can try to disable the thumbnails to fix the error.

 Step 1: Press Win + E to run File Explorer.